… it all starts with a complete understanding of the customer

 As a marketing consultant, I have the opportunity to work with many different types and sizes of companies.
 Regardless of the firm, I see one common mistake occurring in all of them: a lack of understanding of the deep motives, needs, wants, and desires of their core customer.
 In other words, most companies can tell me WHAT they are selling, but they have much more difficulty articulating WHY customers are buying.

-Timberland’s roots go back to 1950’s Boston, where company founder Nathan Swartz bought a half interest in a small shoe company which would later become Timberland.
-In 1965, the company perfected the injection molding technique that allowed the soles of a boot to be connected to the leather uppers without stitching, resulting in a waterproof finish.
-The new waterproof boots proved to be quite popular and over the ensuing years the company built on this success by adding casual and boat shoes to their product lines.
-In the 1980’s, Timberland expanded to include a kids line, casual clothes, outdoor accessories, and even watches.
+Timberland’s roots go back to 1950’s Boston, where company founder Nathan Swartz bought a half interest in a small shoe company that would later become Timberland.
+In 1965, the company perfected the injection moulding technique that allowed the soles of a boot to be connected to the leather uppers without stitching, resulting in a waterproof finish.
+The new waterproof boots proved to be quite popular, and over the ensuing years, the company built on this success by adding casual and boat shoes to their product lines.
+In the 1980s, Timberland expanded to include a kids’ line, casual clothes, outdoor accessories, and even watches.
 This was also the beginning of their international growth, starting with an entry into Italy.
-In 2011, the privately held company was sold to VF Corporation, a global apparel, and footwear company, for over $2 billion.
+In 2011, the privately held company was sold to VF Corporation, a global apparel and footwear company, for over $2 billion.

 A massive windfall, but …

-Although the company’s sale was a massive windfall for the Swartz family, Timberland itself was suffering from a general malaise which resulted in market share loss and flat revenues from the years 2006 – 2012.
+Although the company’s sale was a massive windfall for the Swartz family, Timberland itself was suffering from a general malaise that resulted in market share loss and flat revenues from 2006 – 2012.
 In hindsight, the brand did not have a focus.
-Brand perceptions differed throughout the world, from comfort, to hip hop fashion, to tough, durable products for adventuresome, wind burned, outdoorsmen.
-In order to turn the brand’s fortune around, VF conducted a 2-year customer study of over 18,000 people in 8 countries.
+Brand perceptions differed throughout the world, from comfort to hip hop fashion to tough, durable products for adventuresome, windburned outdoors people.
+VF conducted a 2-year customer study of over 18,000 people in 8 countries to turn the brand’s fortune around.
 Here’s what their 2014 annual report had to say about the results: